-On Monday morning you find out you're having a baby, so you search the price of a kids soccer goal on Monday night like any normal parent right?
+Monday morning you find out you're having a kid, time to buy a kids soccer goal on Monday night like any normal parent right?
 Whether you need a couple of small goals for the team you're coaching or if you're training your child (aka future Messi) you are going to need a soccer goal you can rely on.
 Believe it or not there are more than a few things you need to consider if you're going to get the soccer goal that will accomplish exactly what you need.
 Start thinking about what the best brands are, what size you need, how many you need and your price restrictions to get the soccer goals that suit what you need.

 You want to be looking for a kids soccer goal that checks all the boxes you're looking for and can easily be stored and moved, the last thing you want is this beautiful looking and working soccer goal that is an absolute hassle to move from your backyard.
 If you're like some parents and you want your kid to have a leg up on the competition and get their own reps in at home between practices and games then getting your own pair of goals in the backyard is essential, now all you have to do is choose which one.